NanoNebulas/Quantum-Computing/README.md

 9. We need to think about how to use gates to change one to the other, and then store it permanently

-10 the idea is to use a Mirror with infared Magnetic Resistance to achive entanglement and data storage.
+10. the idea is to use a Silver Mirror with infared Magnetic Resistance to achive entanglement and data storage.

+11. The Silver Mirrors are our hard drive, with the right absorbtion frequency.